ajmyyra/dlcal/README.md

 ### /api/user

+We all have those Monday mornings when we can't even remember our email address.
 You can check your information any time with a GET to /api/user .
-We all have those Monday mornings when we can't even remember our email address.

 You can change your information with a PUT request.
 As with events, just provide the information you wish to change.

-Our service has just launched and the webapp should be coming in a few weeks.
+Our service has just launched and the web app should be coming in a few weeks.
 Until then, have fun with the API!